Skip to Content

 Buying an RV: Other amenities

 Just like when you buy a house and start needing to buy a couch, larger TV, dining room table, etc., when you buy an RV there are purchases that start to add up.
-The most expensive among these are things like a Wi-Fi hotspot, a cell signal booster, a dash camera and other gizmos and gadgets.
-Just know that when you buy you’ll also end up spending money on little things that you might not have thought of.
+The most expensive among these are things like a Wi-Fi hotspot, a dash camera and other gizmos and gadgets.
+Just know that when you buy an RV, you’ll also end up spending money on little things that you might not have thought of.

 These all play into your decision and what works best for you.
 The key is to imagine how you intend to use your unit, where you want to travel, how many luxuries you want, how many people will be using the RV, and if you’re full-time, part-time or a weekend warrior.